bitpay/bitcore-website/generated/bitcore-lib/lib/script/script.md

 <a name="Script+findAndDelete"></a>
 ### script.findAndDelete()
-Analagous to bitcoind's FindAndDelete.
+Analogous to bitcoind's FindAndDelete.
 Find and delete equivalent chunks, typically used with push data chunks.
 Note that this will find and delete not just the same data, but the same data with the same push data op as produced by default. i.e., if a pushdata in a tx does not use the minimal